respiratory-immunology-lab/microbiome-shotgun/downstream/README.md

 - `contrast_matrix`: optional - best to let the function create the contrast matrix for you.
 - `adjust_method`: optional - the method used to correct for multiple comparisons, listed [here](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/p.adjust).
 - `rownames`: optional - a custom vector of names to be used if you don't wish the names to be automatically derived from taxonomy.
-- `tax_id_col`: the phyloseq object `tax_table` column you wish to use for naming - this should match the level being tested.
+- `tax_id_col`: optional - the phyloseq object `tax_table` column you wish to use for naming - this should match the level being tested (and should also match the deepest taxonomic level in the phyloseq object - if you want to test a higher level then agglomerate the data using the `phyloseq::tax_glom()` function).
+If you do not provide this, then the function will automatically select the deepest level (i.e. the right-most `tax_table` column that isn't comprised of all `NA` values).
 - `adj_pval_threshold` (default = 0.05): the minimum level deemed significant.
 - `logFC_threshold` (default = 1): the minimum log-fold change deemed meaningful.
 - `legend_metadata_string`: optional - a custom name for colour or fill options.